 Koyasu Kannon -- Learn about the merging of this deity with her Shinto counterpart, Koyasu-sama.

 Skt. = Hariti.
 Before becoming a Buddhist goddess, Kariteimo was the mother of demons.
 She symbolizes the selfish nature of mothers who go to terrible lengths to protect their children.
 Kariteimo had hundreds of children.
 To feed them, she kidnapped the babies of others and fed them to her own.
 But, after the Historical Buddha hid one of her children, she came to understand the pain and suffering she had caused countless parents and children.
-She repented, embraced Buddhism, and became the guardian of children and "child-giving" goddess.
+She repented, embraced Buddhism, and became a patron of children and child-giving goddess.
 Important to Nichiren sect.
 Details here.

 Suijin or Suiten or Mizu no Kamisama.
 The Shinto deity of water, often a goddess, protects not only fishermen but also serves as the patron saint of fertility, motherhood, and easy childbirth.
-She is widely worshipped at "Suitengu" Shrines throughout Japan, and votive stone markers devoted to her can be found frequently in the countryside.
-The Suitengu Shrine in Kurume (Fukuoka) is the main shrine of all Suitengu Shrines in Japan, especially famous to those praying for safe and easy childbirth.
+She is widely worshipped at Suitengu Shrines throughout Japan, and votive stone markers devoted to her can be found frequently in the countryside.
+The Suitengu Shrine in Kurume (Fukuoka) is the main shrine of all such shrines in Japan, especially famous to those praying for safe and easy childbirth.
 Suiten is sometimes associated with Benzaiten, the Buddhist goddess of fine arts.
 For details, visit the Suijin Page

 Asama Shrine at Mt.
 Fuji